 Studio High-fidelity Smart Speaker With 3D Audio And Alexa

-Charcoal.
+Charcoal and Glacier.
 Alexa skills and features, Zigbee smart home hub, dual band WiFi and Bluetooth.

 Most people purchase a smart speaker to play and listen to music.
 Playing music on a smart speaker is so easy.
 Gone are the days of scrolling through hundreds of songs.